niblicat/StealthPicGuide/README.md

 🎉 Yay!
 You should now have your custom background!

 ## Perfecting the Fit
 You might notice that your images don't look quite right when you port them over to the photo complication app.
-To change this, try cropping your image to a square aspect ratio manually before sending it to your watch
+To change this, try cropping your image to a square aspect ratio manually before sending it to your watch.